uribo/learnR/basic-objects/vector.md

 ## Character vector

 A character vector is a group of strings.
-Here a *character* does not mean literally a single letter or symbol in a language, but means a string.
-A character vector is a group of a number of strings.
-Both double-quotes and single-quotes can be used to define a character vector.
+Here a *character* does not mean literally a single letter or symbol in a language, but means a string like "*this is a string*".

+A character vector is a group of strings.
+Both double-quotation mark and single-quotation mark can be used to define a character vector.

 ```r